giahuy405/Jira/README.md

 ### Technologies
 The web application was built using the following technologies:
-* HTML, CSS and JavaScript for the front-end
-* React.js for building the UI
-* JWT for authentication
+* React
+* Redux saga
 * Lodash for utility functions
 * Vercel for deployment and hosting
-* Tailwind CSS and Ant Design for styling and UI components
+* Tailwind CSS and Ant Design
-* Swagger for the back-end API documentation

 ## Account For testing
 - pgiahuy653@gmail.com